NerdyBertie/HandyNotes_DiveBarCrawl/README.md

 ## Notes

 Built for Patch 12.1 (Curse of Ula'tek).
-Bar coordinates sourced from the official forum thread on the endeavor's locations, cross-checked against zone wiki pages; map IDs verified against existing published HandyNotes zone data.
+Bar coordinates sourced from the official forum thread on the endeavor's locations, cross-checked against zone wiki pages and Blizzard's own zone/map data.

 If you find my addons useful, consider supporting me on [Ko-fi](https://ko-fi.com/nerdybertie) — totally optional, but always appreciated!
 You can also find me on [Twitch](https://www.twitch.tv/nerdybertie), [YouTube](https://www.youtube.com/@nerdybertie), or [Discord](https://discord.gg/bXbMR6rzcF) - NerdyBertie's Tinker Workshop